mloberg/ReMQ/README.md

 If Redis has an auth password, you will need to call the auth command before queuing or processing any jobs.

 	$queue->redis()->auth('your-pass');

+## Contributing

+If you have made any changes or modifications (and passing tests) to ReMQ, please open a pull request.
+I would love to have it included in the official package.